MeloBastian/Mam_Ne/PostBusco_treatment/README.md

 # /PostBusco_treatment (total size = 3.6G)

-[1] The Busco raw output are inputed in a homemade python script to perform filtering, quality check, summarize and agregate the data of interest (the orthologous unicopy complete fasta).
+[1] The Busco raw output are inputed in a homemade python script (Postraitement_busco_V4.py) to perform, quality control, summarize and agregate the data of interest (the orthologous unicopy complete fasta).
 It's provide 9211 fasta output.
 This step also provide the position of each exons in each anotated genes in a metaeuk format.
-The metaeuk format is converted in gff format using the metaeuktogff.py script and manually sorted by genome position.
+The metaeuk format is then converted in a gff format using the metaeuktogff.py script and manually sorted by genome position.
-Script exons position in gff format and fasta files are provided.

-[2] We reduce the genes dataset to remove genes not present in majority of species and species with a too low Busco score.
+[2] We manually reduce the genes dataset to remove genes not present in majority of species and species with a too low Busco score (identified by the gene2sp_filtering.R script).
 Leads to a list of 8060 genes and 183 species.
-Script to identify genes and species to filter out and list are provided.

 [3] We Reduce the 183 species list to keep only one specie per genus (use coverage and availability of their life history traits as a criterion).
-End up with a list of 144 species (provided).
+End up with a list of 144 species.
 We filter the genes to keep only the sequences from those species.

 "X" refers to the gene id